Skip to main content

 Nicholas Iverson, MD

-As Medical Director for Patient Flow in the ZSFG Department of Care Coordination (DoCC), Nick works closely with clinical teams and patients across ZSFG units and services along with the DoCC multidisciplinary team in order to meet patients' social and behavioral needs and ensure safe transitions of care.
-His expertise in food insecurity, social needs screening, and building community partnerships serve to help identify social needs and improve resources available to patients discharging from ZSFG.
+As Medical Director for Patient Flow in the ZSFG Department of Care Coordination (DoCC) and Attending on the Complex Care Team, Nick works closely with clinical teams and patients across ZSFG units and services along with the DoCC multidisciplinary team in order to meet patients' social and behavioral needs and ensure safe transitions of care.
+He develops strategic plans across the organization to solve complex clinical problems and barriers to patient flow.
+His expertise in food insecurity, social needs screening, and building community partnerships serve to help identify social needs and improve resources available to patients discharging from ZSFG, including in operationalizing CalAIM Enhanced Care Management and Community Supports.

 Education